mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

     np.array(our_list1)  # array([1., 2., 3.])
     np.array(our_list2)  # array(['1', 'a', '2.0'])
     ```
-2. [[Machine learning]](#machine-learning) As someone who loves figuring out the nuts and bolts of how things work, I'd personally recommend digging into the distinctions between algorithms like random forests and XGBoost!
+3. [[Machine learning]](#machine-learning) As someone who loves figuring out the nuts and bolts of how things work, I'd personally recommend digging into the distinctions between algorithms like random forests and XGBoost!
 I find it fascinating, and the knowledge makes it easier for me to demystify machine learning to curious consumers of model outputs.
 But overall, my ability to deliver business value hasn't improved much from digging into these specifics; the real benefit is the personal satisfaction of understanding the nuances.

-3. [[Training data vs. testing data]](#machine-learning) Note that this is for supervised learning problems, where there is a "correct" output for each input.
+4. [[Training data vs. testing data]](#machine-learning) Note that this is for supervised learning problems, where there is a "correct" output for each input.
 Evaluating model accuracy is [more complicated for unsupervised learning problems](https://www.researchgate.net/post/Which_are_the_methods_to_validate_an_unsupervised_machine_learning_algorithm).

-4. [[Interacting with APIs]](#interacting-with-apis) APIs and SQL go hand-in-hand, actually.
-When you request data from an API, your request is most likely converted to a SQL query that is then executed on a database.